-is a visual journalist and investigative reporter based in Berkeley, California.
-A graduate of UC Santa Barbara and a current masters student at UC Berkeley’s Graduate School of Journalism, his work focuses on displacement and migration caused by a disrupted climate and socioeconomic upheaval.
+is a visual storyteller and investigative reporter based in San Francisco, California.
+A graduate of UC Santa Barbara and a masters candidate at UC Berkeley’s Graduate School of Journalism, his work focuses on displacement, migration, queerness, and structural poverty in the American West and Latin America.

-The son of a political refugee and an economic migrant, Brandon was raised in Tucson, Arizona where tensions at the nearby border and dispossession of indigenous land continue to shape his work.
-With an eye on constantly evolving media platforms, Brandon’s storytelling spans mediums ranging from written features to photo essays, interactive maps and immersive video.
+The son of a political refugee and an economic migrant, Brandon was raised in Tucson, Arizona, a border town where migration stories and the dispossession of indigenous land continue to inform his work.
+With an eye on evolving media platforms, Brandon’s storytelling spans mediums ranging from written investigations to photo essays, interactive maps and documentary film.

 Resume available here.